phillc/agentvsagent/README.md

 ## Known major issues

 * When a bot disconnects, the server still attempts to send them a message and will cause an exception
-* Timeouts apply to the human player as well (1 second is not reasonable for a human)

 ## Changelog

 # 0.0.12

-* Changed position from an enumerable to a string
+* Changed position from an enumerable to a string *turns ouut to be potentially backwards incompatible*

 # 0.0.11